 Seeding your torrent files

-To begin the seeding procedure of your torrent, you will have to open it in your default client account in whichever torrenting site.
+To begin the seeding procedure of your torrent, you will have to open it in your default client account on whichever torrenting site.
+However, we don’t recommend partaking in any P2P activities without a reliable torrenting VPN.

 You can open torrent files in two ways.